avatar-1/QuantifyCBF/README.md

 ## How to use

-The `GetHighestAmplitude.xlsx` script is run using Terminal on MacOS/Linux or Command Prompt on Windows.
+Download the `GetHighestAmplitude.py` script.
+The `GetHighestAmplitude.py` script is run using Terminal on MacOS/Linux or `Anaconda Prompt` (or `Command Prompt` if not installed through Anaconda) on Windows.

 The script is performed on the folder that contains all of the `AveSpectrum*.xlsx` Excel files intended to be analysed.
-This script is run on Excel files with extensions `.xlsx` or `.xml`.
+This script can be performed for Excel files with extensions `.xlsx` or `.xml`.

 ### MacOS/Linux
-In Terminal run:
+In `Terminal` run:
-``python3 GetHighestAmplitude.py /path/to/folder/``
+``python /path/to/script/GetHighestAmplitude.py /path/to/folder/``

 ### Windows
-In Command Prompt run:
+In `Anaconda Prompt` run:
-``py GetHighestAmplitude.py \path\to\file\``
+``python /path/to/script/GetHighestAmplitude.py \path\to\file\``

 ## Output